ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/superzerosec/CVE-2022-24706](https://github.com/superzerosec/CVE-2022-24706) :  ![starts](https://img.shields.io/github/stars/superzerosec/CVE-2022-24706.svg) ![forks](https://img.shields.io/github/forks/superzerosec/CVE-2022-24706.svg)

 ## CVE-2022-24702
- ** UNSUPPORTED WHEN ASSIGNED ** An issue was discovered in WinAPRS 2.9.0.
+ An issue was discovered in WinAPRS 2.9.0.
 A buffer overflow in the VHF KISS TNC component allows a remote attacker to achieve remote code execution via malicious AX.25 packets over the air.
-NOTE: This vulnerability only affects products that are no longer supported by the maintainer.
+NOTE: This vulnerability only affects products that are no longer supported by the maintainer